juhaku/juhakudb/README.md

 With JuhakuDb managing SQLite database is fast and simply and it is quick to adapt on using the library.
 Libarary also provides annotated repositories with basic CRUD functionalities.

+> Note this is not yet available on jcenter but it will be in future in order to load it with dependency management application.

 ### ORM handling
 Annotation based ORM handling reminds a lot Hibernate.
 If Hibernate is something you are already familiar with this should not be a too much to take then.
 There are similar annotations like ManyToOne, ManyToMany, OneToOne, OneToMany,